openedx/edx-documentation/en_us/shared/set_up_course/creating_course_certificates.rst

 .. only:: Partners

-  Contact your edX Partner Manager if you need to modify an activated certificate.
+  Contact your edX partner manager if you need to modify an activated certificate.

 .. only:: Open_edX